greg-js/arch-wiki-md-repo/wiki/_content/english/Altera Design Software.md

 This tutorial shows how to download, install, and configure the following software from Altera:

-*   Quartus Prime Stamdard Edition v15.1
+*   Quartus Prime Standard Edition v15.1
     *   USB-Blaster (I and II) Download Cable Driver
 *   ModelSim-Altera Edition (Included with Quartus Prime Standard Edition v15.1)